zulandar/sonar_cdr/README.md

 ### Installation

-This requires go installed unless you download the pre-built binary within the build directory.
-Currently only built for linux 64bit
+This requires go installed unless you download the pre-built binary within the release.
+Currently only built for linux amd64

 ###### Setup with pre-built file
 Setup initial .env file.
 Within the directory the pre-built file is located at perform the following.